Docs · API & data

 Overview

+The hierarchy is Master Product → Site → stock location.
 The structure is deliberately one-to-many: one primary product record connects to many sites and many warehouse locations, all sharing the same core data while allowing site-specific labels where your teams already work.
 If fragmented naming across ERP, WMS, and supplier catalogues is the underlying problem, start with Product identifier fragmentation.

 The three levels